Is A 2022 Cape Cod Winter Getaway For You?

 3. Go to the Theater

 The Barnstable Comedy Club is the oldest live community theater in Cape Cod.
-People visit on your Cape Cod winter getaway to enjoy musicals and plays.
+If you want to take in a musical or a play on your Cape Cod winter getaway check our Events Calendar for recent listings.

 4. Museum Hopping

-You can enjoy a day out with the kids, looking at pirate treasure at the Whydah Pirate Museum.
+If you brought the kids on your Cape Cod Winter Getaway, you can enjoy a day out exploring pirate treasure at the Whydah Pirate Museum.

 View the sparkling glass displays at the Sandwich Glass Museum, or visit the notable John F. Kennedy Museum that honors the president and his family through their photographs, films, and oral histories.